neary-ai/neary/docs/write_a_plugin.md

 ```

 >[!IMPORTANT]
->Every tool and snippet in the plugin module should have a corresponding entry in the configuration file.
+>Every tool and snippet in the plugin module should have a corresponding entry in the configuration file

 This config entry is as simple as it gets.
-It defines a `display_name` and a `description` for the Snippet under the appropriate header (`[snippets.example_snippet]`).
+It defines a `display_name` and a `description` for the snippet under the appropriate header (`[snippets.example_snippet]`).
 These values are used to present the snippet to the user on the frontend.

 Next up is the entry for our tool, which has a bit more meat to it: